 Let’s continue with characters for a bit.
 One thing that nagged at me about FFVII was that FFVI made a big impact in every character’s lives with the onset of the World of Ruin, but the descent of Meteor in FFVII only seemed to impact Reeve, Cid and Nanaki?
 This is probably a consequence of the World of Ruin existing for god knows how long before the player enters the scene via Celes, but people have only been reacting to the Meteor for a few days by the time Reeve stages his jail break.
 Still, I was hoping for more.
 It would have been nice to see dramatic changes in Wutai after Meteor beings to fall, or maybe Corel.
 Why not some fair-sized side-quest with Elmyra and Marlene?
 And let’s not forget the fact that Vincent’s plot is abstract to the point of being incomplete, and I didn’t remotely understand what FFVII was trying to say about Lucrecia until I played Dirge of Cerberus after the fact.
 Is this really that important, you undead moper?
 The man with the eight-foot sword is trying to drink the Planet dry with a straw!
 I did like the part towards the end of the game where Cloud asked everyone to consider if they were really willing to death delve after Sephiroth at the end of the world, and him spending time with Tifa, but that was heads above the others and not necessarily thanks to its own quality.
 No other character-focused scenes particularly stand out to me to a similar degree?
 (Though hold that thought).

 As for Aeris’ famous death… well, we’ve got some issues.
 Killing Aeris served Sephiroth a specific purpose, in attempting to stop her from summoning Holy.
-Unfortunately, after it was accomplished, I feel that Aeris’ death reflects more on Cloud and Cloud’s motivations than it does on her.
-Aeris really does seem to float through the game as a device for Cloud more than a character in her own right, something not exactly but also not unlike the “Manic Pixie Dream Girl” trope of the 2000s.
+Unfortunately, after it was accomplished, I feel that Aeris’ death reflects more on Cloud and Cloud’s motivations than it does on her, and that starts to feel like the author’s real intent.
+Aeris seems to float through the game as a device for Cloud more than a character in her own right, something not exactly, but also not unlike, the “Manic Pixie Dream Girl” trope of the 2000s.
 It’s like some root trope to the MPDG that you could define as “a character that exists to benefit another character, and not for themselves.”
 That makes Aeris’ death a fridging in my mind (a death that serves to motivate another character), even if it’s not the worst fridging I’ve ever seen, just like Aeris isn’t remotely the worst root-trope-to-MPDGs that I’ve ever seen.
 She’s a much better and indeed greater character than those stock traits might suggest, but that’s how she’s used!
 It’s another one of the problem I addressed above: FFVII’s characters are deep but their arcs are shallow.
 And fridgings aren’t necessarily a total evil the same as any trope, but I really feel like Aeris as a character was weakened by this blunt treatment from the script.

 These two tropes, fridging and characters-that-narratively-exist-as-devices-for-others, always feel worse for me in games than in traditional media, because sometimes it doesn’t just means that the poor character existed only for the writer to bluntly motivate some other character, but because they exist for the writer to motivate the player.
 A fridge in a game is often a fridge directed at the player.
 And I find that so odd in FFVII because so many other characters are more independently motivated?
 Tifa actually manipulated Cloud to accomplish her own ends!
 She’s like some kind of selfish opposite!
 But Aeris seems to have been created only half half for herself and half for Cloud’s character arc and the player’s drive, and I can’t help but feel that weakens a characterization that was so close to independent.